Replication in Visual Diffusion Models: A Survey and Outlook: Influence

 \subsection{Society}

 From a societal perspective, as shown in Fig. \ref{Fig: influence} (c), the phenomenon of replication in visual diffusion models manifests in the duplication of human values, ideals, and even biases within generated images or videos.
-Much of the research in this area focuses on the issue of biases because this can result in the reinforcement and amplification of societal inequalities and discrimination.
-Different from the biases discussed in the Regulation subsection, we review some papers from a societal perspective here.
-For instance, the study \cite{luccioni2023stable} introduces a novel method for assessing social biases by analyzing how varying input prompts related to gender, ethnicity, and professions influence the diversity of generated images.
-The researchers \cite{perera2023analyzing} highlight how these visual diffusion models can exacerbate the biases present in their training data, particularly depending on the dataset size.
-The papers \cite{zhang2023auditing,wu2023stable} specifically explore how gender is represented in text-to-image models and emphasizes the need to understand how they reinforce gender stereotypes.
+Much of the research in this area focuses on biases, as these can reinforce and amplify societal inequalities and discrimination.
+Different from the biases discussed in the Regulation subsection, we review papers from a societal perspective here.